apache/couchdb-nano/README.md

 const nano = require('nano')('http://localhost:5984');
 ```

-> Note: The URL you supply may also contain authentication credentials e.g. `http://admin:mypassword@localhost:5984`.
+> Note: Supplying authentication credentials in the URL e.g. `http://admin:mypassword@localhost:5984` is deprecated.
+Use `nano.auth` instead.

 To create a new database: